Aiqing-Zhu/aiqing-zhu.github.io/_pages/about.md

 ### Publications
 [13] Aiqing Zhu, Qianxiao Li, DynGMA: a robust approach for learning stochastic differential equations from data.
-To appear in: Journal of Computational Physics, arXiv:2402.14475, [PDF](https://arxiv.org/abs/2402.14475).
+To appear in: Journal of Computational Physics (2024), arXiv:2402.14475, [PDF](https://arxiv.org/abs/2402.14475).

 [12] Aiqing Zhu, Sidi Wu, and Yifa Tang, Error analysis based on inverse modified differential equations for discovery of dynamics using linear multistep methods and deep learning.
 To appear in: SIAM Journal on Numerical Analysis (2024), arXiv 2209.12123, [PDF](https://arxiv.org/abs/2209.12123).